jl17432/Portfolio-for-Application/README.md

   Through finishing this project and the learning this unit, I have gain vast experience on design approach, communicating to the user group, and teamwork experience.

-  The folder includes the presentation PPT and PPT-version report.
+  The folder includes the presentation slides and slides-version report.

 Project Olympiods